wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= v.1.6.1 =
+* Fixed a bug where some checked options -- those that should be ON by default -- would always stay checked.
+Thanks to chrisjborg for reporting this one.

 = v.1.6 =
 * Added the Google+ and Twitter button options.
 * Added the "Open Graph HTML Meta Tags" options to exclude one or more Facebook and Open Graph HTML meta tags from the webpage headers.